Atlantic City Domestic Violence Attorney

 Yes, it will.
 If charged, you likely will have to go through mediation to create a new child visitation arrangement.
 Your previous child care schedule may no longer be tenable, and you may even be limited to supervised visitation.

-What if I am falsely accused of domestic violence?
+What if I am falsely accused of domestic violence in South Jersey?

 This happens more often than you may think.
 Many claims of domestic violence are false and usually motivated by one spouse’s desire to drastically hurt and damage the reputation of the other.
 A bitter divorce can bring out the worst behavior in someone, and that may lead to false accusations of domestic violence.
 Our lawyers at Weinstock Levin will do our best to make sure that such accusations are extinguished.